 Specialize in Your Choice of Concentration

 Develop best practices for PK-12 education by implementing applied and theoretical knowledge and skills.
-Focus on curriculum and instruction, dyslexia, ESOL (English for Speakers of Other Languages), literacy, special education, or trauma in educational communities while learning from faculty with advanced degrees in their specialties.
+Focus on curriculum leadership, dyslexia, ESOL (English for Speakers of Other Languages), literacy, special education, or trauma in educational communities while learning from faculty with advanced degrees in their specialties.